l-kaushik/Guess_The_Number-in-C/README.md

 ## Dependencies
 * If you are going to use vs code IDE, then download Guess_Vs.C.
 * And if you are going to use Turbo C/C++ IDE, then download Guess_Turbo.C.
-* I have not tried it in other IDEs, so not sure about them, but Guess_Vs.Cwill work fine.
+* I have not tried it in other IDEs, so not sure about them, but Guess_Vs.C will work fine.

 ## Keep in mind
 * This program can still stuck in an infinte loop, if user input character instead of numbers.
 But to prevent that I have use "fflush(stdin);" to clear the input buffer.